-Budapest Nephrology School is a one-week, English speaking, internationally recognized, CME refresher nephrology course which has been organized by the Hungarian Kidney Foundation at the Semmelweis University for the past 19 years, under the auspices of ISN and ERA-EDTA.
-The school is accredited worldwide by EU in Brussels.
+Budapest Nephrology School is a one-week, English speaking, internationally recognized, CME refresher nephrology course which has been organized by the Hungarian Kidney Foundation at the Semmelweis University for the past 26 years, under the auspices of ERA-EDTA, RPS, IFKF ISP and earlier support from the ISN.
 The School published a book titled “Nephrology, Hypertension, Dialysis and Transplantation” edited by T. Andreoli, E. Ritz and L. Rosivall.
-The 3rd new edition of the book will be published on the occasion of the 20th school this year.
+The 5rd new edition of the book has just appeared as an e-book and will be printed soon.

-The 20th Budapest Nephrology School is held in conjunction with the 11th International Symposium on Wine and Health and the 8th World Kidney Day celebration
+The 27th Budapest Nephrology School is held in conjunction with the 18th International Symposium on Wine and Health and the 18th World Kidney Day celebration.

 Looking forward to seeing you in Budapest soon.

 - Established in 1993 (26 schools organized in the past).

 - Organized by the Hungarian Kidney Foundation based on charity.

 - The best recognized nephrology refresher course in Europe.

 - The faculty among the internationally established experts.

 - So far participants from 68 countries, representing 5 continents.